Holic75/KingmakerRebalance/README.md

 New features:
 - Share Spell for animal companions,
+- Druids can use armor while in wild shape (optional),
 - Animal companions can now equip belts, bracers and amulets,
 - Rerolls (due to Bit of Luck and similar abilities) are now shown in the battle log.